Ali Alasmari – UBC PhD Candidate, Rehabilitation Sciences

 Madeline Laberge – Royal Roads University MA Student, Disaster and Emergency Management

-Madeline Laberge is a Masters student at Royal Roads University in the Disaster and Emergency Management program and joined the Pulmonary Rehabilitation Research Laboratory in October of 2015.
+Madeline Laberge is an MA student at Royal Roads University in the Disaster and Emergency Management program and joined the Pulmonary Rehabilitation Research Laboratory in October of 2015.
 For her thesis she hopes to examine personal disaster preparedness and Chronic Obstructive Pulmonary Disease.
 She works at Vancouver Coastal Health as a registered respiratory therapist and recently worked as the interim staff educator for Vancouver Acute Respiratory Services.
 Outside the lab, Madeline enjoys hiking with her dog Winston.

 Joel Chen, UBC MSc Student, Rehabilitation Sciences